artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

    * Look at the following slides, which describe the processor from the previous textbook: [Module7_FC2-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema7-imprimible.pdf) or [Module7_FC2-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).
    * You can also practice on the exercises proposed in the following link, using the Ripes simulator: [ExamplesAndExercises_RipesProcessors](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Fundamentals/RiscvProcessors).

-2. Review of the memory hierarchy:

-   * Look at Chapter 8 (Memory Systems) of the H&H book.
-   * You can also practice on the exercises proposed in the following link, using the Ripes simulator: [ExamplesAndExercises_RipesCache](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3).

 3. Watch this video, which describes the VeeR EH1 microarchitecture in detail: [VeeReh1Video](https://youtu.be/xVnB6OM00cE?si=0HW333O-oPOXUDZG) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [VeeReh1EnglishVideo](https://www.youtube.com/watch?v=Ow_0l47xqV4), you can watch an AI-translated-to-Chinese version of the video here [VeeReh1ChineseVideo](https://www.youtube.com/watch?v=2c4Iaswnz8w), or you can enable the subtitles in the original video).
 You can download the slides used in the video [here](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link).

 4. Perform the following example and do the guided exercise: